Farm Subsidy Primer

 Average Crop Revenue Election Program (ACRE)

-This is a new safety net option for producers created in the 2008 farm bill that brings together the risks in price and yield to provide assurance of a minimum total revenue.
-Thus, farmers would get a payment if they lost money under a low-price scenario - similar to the CCP program but without unnecessary payments - or when the yield is low due to weather, pests, or other factors - which is similar to crop insurance.
-Farmers who choose to enroll in ACRE forfeit their right to future CCPs and see a reduction of 20 percent of their direct payments and 30 percent of their MLGs and LDPs.
-The program has seen only limited enrollment so far, with the majority of acres being corn and soy.
+This program created in the 2008 farm bill was designed to guarantee eligible producers a minimum total revenue.
+Thus, farmers would get a payment if they lost money under a low-price scenario or when the yield is low due to weather, pests, or other.
+Farmers who choose to enroll in ACRE forfeited their right to future CCPs and saw a reduction of 20 percent of their direct payments and 30 percent of their MLGs and LDPs.
+The program had only limited enrollment.
+ACRE was ended in the 2014 and replaced with the new Agriculture Risk Coverage (ARC) program.

 The uncertainty of the weather is one of the great risks of farming and perhaps the greatest source of anxiety for farmers.
 Drought, frost, hurricanes, tornadoes - all can be devastating to a farmer's crop and his income for the year.
 That is why the federal government subsidizes crop insurance.
 In addition, however, Congress has appropriated large sums of money on a nearly annual basis to compensate farmers who experience losses in a given year due to natural disasters.
 These payments are documented in our database and total $20.4 billion from 1995-2010, or more than $1 billion per year.